Section508Coordinators/Dev-Automation/examples/axe-core/axe-advanced-project1/readme.md

 The /config/ directory contains multiple files with different configurations in each file, showing different features through their configuration settings as follows.
 Use the **--config** option to select any .js file found inside the /config/ directory.
 The pre-configured examples are meant to make it clear how a single script template can be customized by providing multiple examples:

+- ***Example 1: 01-custom-axe.js***

+  - Runs against all default axe-core rules

-- **Run all axe rules when testing and run against URLs embedded in the script**: 01-custom-axe.js.
+  - Runs against URLs embedded in the script

+  - Syntax: `node custom-axe.js --config config/01-custom-axe.config --template config/index.handlebars -h HTML-Rpt-01`

+- ***Example 2: 02-custom-axe.js***

-- **Run only preferred rules that are TTv5 friendly and run against URLs embedded in the script**: 02-custom-axe.js
+  - Runs against only preferred axe-core rules

+  - Runs against URLs embedded in the script

+  - Syntax: `node custom-axe.js --config config/02-custom-axe.config --template config/index.handlebars -h HTML-Rpt-02`

+- ***Example 3: 03-custom-axe.js***

+  - Runs against all default axe-core rules

+  - Runs against URLs identified in an external sitemap.xml file

+  - Syntax:  `node custom-axe.js --config config/03-custom-axe.config --template config/index.handlebars -h HTML-Rpt-03 -s http://section508coordinators.github.io/Dev-Automation/sitemaps/test-sitemap.xml -x '.*(pdf|jpg|png)$'`

+- ***Example 4: 04-custom-axe.js***

-- **Choose whether to run against preferred or all rules and run against embedded URLs**: 03-custom-axe.js.
+  - Runs against only preferred axe-core rules
-- **Run against preferred and choose whether to run against embedded URLs or point to an external sitemap.xml file**: 04-custom-axe.js.
+  - Runs against URLs identified in an external sitemap.xml file
+  - Syntax: `node custom-axe.js --config config/04-custom-axe.config --template config/index.handlebars -h HTML-Rpt-04 -s http://section508coordinators.github.io/Dev-Automation/sitemaps/test-sitemap.xml -x '.*(pdf|jpg|png)$'`

 ## The syntax of the config files

-- **Urls**: urls can be a string or a function, functions would use in case the url needs authentication, functions take a browser puppeteer that can be used to perform certain actions before returning the url to run against axe.
+- **Urls**: Urls can be a string or a function.
+Functions would be used if accessing the url requires authentication.
+Functions use  *puppeteer* that can be used to perform certain actions before returning the url to run against.

   Login function example: